brittnqn/brittnqn.github.io/readme.txt

 Number of points I think I received: 10 points
+	-For the validation checks, it showed I had potential problems, but I did not deem 	them as a problem at all.

 A list containing the basic HTML content, CSS styling, and advanced feature you included in your portfolio: